ulysses-camara/ulysses-segmenter/README.md

 #### Quantization in ONNX format

+#### Quantization in ONNX format

-We provide support for models in ONNX format (and also functions to convert from pytorch to such format), which are highly optimized and also support weight quantization.
+We offer support for models in ONNX format (and also functions to convert from PyTorch to such format), which are highly optimized and also support weight quantization.
 We apply 8-bit dynamic quantization.
-Effects of quantization in segmenter models are analyzed in [Optimization and Compression notebook](./notebooks/7_optimization_and_compression.ipynb).

-First, in order to use models in ONNX format you need to install some optional dependencies, as shown in [Installation](#installation) section.
-Then, you need to create the ONNX quantized model using the `segmentador.optimize` subpackage API:
+To utilize models in ONNX format, you need to install optional dependencies, as outlined in the [Installation](#installation) section.

+Firstly, you should create the ONNX quantized model using the API provided in the `segmentador.optimize` submodule:

 ```python
 import segmentador.optimize